virtual-labs/outreach-web-pages-iiith/workshop-process/workshop-process.md

       - [Virtual Labs](https://www.vlab.co.in/)  web page should be accessible from the browser.

-#### Documents to be submitted  by College after the online workshop:
+#### Documents to be submitted  by College after the online workshop :
    1. Attendance sheet either from the web interface tool on which the workshop was conducted (e.g: Zoom or Cisco Webex or Google Meet etc).

    2. A screenshot/snapshot of the particpants obtained from the meeting tool.